TheOddler/aplai/report/report.md

 The second viewpoint also keeps an intuitive approach and does not really complicate the code.
 This, together with our empirical results, is why we would consider it a better viewpoint.

+\newpage

 # EXTRA

 While we didn't take one of the given options of the extra assignment, we did extend the given assignments:

-- We implemented sudoku for dynamic dimensions (NxN) instead of the regular 9x9
+* We implemented sudoku for dynamic dimensions (NxN) instead of the regular 9x9
-- We implemented a different (and faster) viewpoint for Shikaku (as explained in the 4)
+* We implemented a different (and faster) viewpoint for Shikaku (as explained in the 4)

 We did this because it came naturally during the development of our solution.
 We found it a fun challenge to allow for more sizes of Sudoku, and the alternative viewpoint of Shikaku came from a desire to make a faster solution.

+\newpage

 # CONCLUSION